For five years now, I’ve lived without running water. It’s an interesting existence and not uncommon in Fairbanks, Alaska.

 It’s not necessarily an easy way to live, but there’s a simplicity in this kind of lifestyle.

-And along the way, I’ve learned a few lessons:
+And I’ve learned a few things along the way:

 I appreciate more what I have than what I don’t have.

 I’m less concerned about my looks.